ekmixon/opentelemetry-components/receiver/mysqlreceiver/README.md

 - `username`
 - `password`

+The following settings are optional:
+- `database`: The database name.
+If not specified, metrics will be collected for all databases.

 - `collection_interval` (default = `10s`): This receiver collects metrics on an interval.
 This value must be a string readable by Golang's [time.ParseDuration](https://pkg.go.dev/time#ParseDuration).
 Valid time units are `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.

 ### Example Configuration